medzarka/uKKU2/docs/INSTALL.md

 ```

 Next step is to configure postgres database, user and permissions.
 As a sample, we will use
-'uKKU2_TNM' as a database name, a username and a password.
+'ukku2tnm' as a database name, a username and a password.
 You can use your own information.

 ```
 sudo -u postgres psql
-ALTER USER postgres PASSWORD '{your password for postgres user}'; CREATE DATABASE uKKU2_TNM;
+CREATE DATABASE ukku2tnm;
-CREATE USER uKKU2_TNM WITH ENCRYPTED PASSWORD 'uKKU2_TNM';
+CREATE USER ukku2tnm WITH ENCRYPTED PASSWORD '{password here}';
-ALTER ROLE uKKU2_TNM SET client_encoding TO 'utf8';
+ALTER ROLE ukku2tnm SET client_encoding TO 'utf8';
-ALTER ROLE uKKU2_TNM SET default_transaction_isolation TO 'read committed';
+ALTER ROLE ukku2tnm SET default_transaction_isolation TO 'read committed';
-ALTER ROLE uKKU2_TNM SET timezone TO 'UTC';
+ALTER ROLE ukku2tnm SET timezone TO 'UTC';
-GRANT ALL PRIVILEGES ON DATABASE uKKU2_TNM TO uKKU2_TNM;
+GRANT ALL PRIVILEGES ON DATABASE ukku2tnm TO ukku2tnm;
 \q
 ```